WebDev-WBSCodingSchool/product-recommender-service/README.md

 npm run dev
 ```

-This will start the TypeScript compiler in watch mode and start the application from the `dist` directory.
+This will attempt to build the app with TypeScript before entering the compiler in watch mode and starting the application from the `dist` directory.

 ### 🏁 Production

-Start the server with:
+This app is definitely not production ready but the built application can be ran with:

 ```bash
 npm start